✉ Email this page to a colleague

 Alovudine is an investigational drug.

-The most common disease conditions in clinical trials are HIV Infections, Immunologic Deficiency Syndromes, and Acquired Immunodeficiency Syndrome.
-The leading clinical trial sponsors are Lederle Laboratories, Boehringer Ingelheim, and [disabled in preview].
+The most common disease conditions in clinical trials are HIV Infections, Acquired Immunodeficiency Syndrome, and Immunologic Deficiency Syndromes.
+The leading clinical trial sponsors are National Cancer Institute (NCI), Lederle Laboratories, and Boehringer Ingelheim.

 Recent Clinical Trials for Alovudine